CSE237SP2021/project-cooking/README.md

 # Cooking Project
 We're developing a command line tool in Java to help you plan meals.
-To accomplish this, we're using the [WebKnox Recipe API](http://webknox.com/api#!/recipes/getRandomPopularRecipes_GET)
+To accomplish this, we're using the [WebKnox Recipe API](http://webknox.com/api#!/recipes/getRandomPopularRecipes_GET).
+Updated ReadMe for Iteration 2 is in Dev Branch.

 ## Iteration 1
 * User stories completed this iteration: